GameHackFan/pssme/README.md

 OBS: The randomizer might not be perfect, but it is pretty solid already.
 Maybe more changes will happen in the future.
+A 0.4 version with some improvements will soon be released.